Mahoning Drive-In Theater: History

+In September 2013, the Danchaks attempted to raise funds to purchase a digital projector, as major studios announced they would stop distributing new releases in 35mm.
+The effort was unsuccessful and in 2014 Mattox took over ownership of the business.
+Mattox also attempted to raise funds to buy a digital projector, and a later New York Times piece noted that 2014 attendance was low, sometimes with as few as 10 cars per show.

-Projectionist Jeff Mattox (who started working at the Mahoning in 2001) decided, at the suggestion of then-volunteer employees Virgil Cardamone and Matt McClanahan, that the Mahoning would screen primarily older cult films and B movies, as opposed to newer releases.
+Jeff Mattox decided, at the suggestion of then-volunteer employees Virgil Cardamone and Matt McClanahan, that the Mahoning would screen primarily older cult films and B movies, as opposed to newer releases.
 The decision proved successful, and attendance at the Mahoning soon rose in accordance with the addition of Exhumed Films themed programs like the recurring "Zombie Fest"—a marathon of films featuring zombies—and "Camp Blood"—a marathon of horror films set at summer camps.
 Films are commonly shown as double or triple features at the Mahoning, and are often accompanied by screenings of older movie trailers, other vintage advertisements, and themed sets and costumes by volunteer James T. Mills.
 The Mahoning has gone on to host events for Shudder, Joe Bob Briggs, and Troma Entertainment.

-On July 13, 2021, it was announced that the land on which the theater is situated was optioned by a solar power company, Greenskies Clean Energy LLC, which plans to demolish the Mahoning (including its screen and marquee) and to construct a solar farm in its place.
+On July 13, 2021, it was announced that the land on which the theater is situated was optioned by a solar power company, Greenskies Clean Energy LLC, which planned to demolish the Mahoning (including its screen and marquee) and construct a solar farm in its place.
 Following an outpouring of community support, the plans have been put on hold.
+In 2024, Mattox passed away less than two weeks before its 75th season was set to begin.
+Ticket sales and the season opening were paused while the theater's staff sought a way to continue without a business owner.
+On May 10, 2024, the season began under the operation of Cardamone.
+The night included a memorial video to Mattox titled, "The Man Behind the Curtain."